-Tobacco Use and Health Impacts
+Tobacco Use and Health Risks

 This living topic explores the various aspects of tobacco use, including recent trends in smoking among teenagers, health risks associated with tobacco and related products, and public health strategies to reduce tobacco use.
 Key points include the significant decline in tobacco use among American teenagers, with a notable drop in e-cigarette and hookah use, as well as the gender-specific health impacts of cleaning chemicals, which can affect lung function similarly to smoking.
 Additionally, the topic covers the debate over e-cigarettes as either a safer alternative to smoking or a potential gateway to nicotine addiction.
 Public health officials emphasize the need for ongoing vigilance and tailored strategies to address disparities in tobacco use and promote overall lung health.